 Wallet::Schema

-(Database schema for the wallet system)
+(Database schema and connector for the wallet system)

 SYNOPSIS